 While the first question is for the courts to decide, with a petition pending, the fallacy about the role of Article 35A with regard to the inclusion of West Pakistan Refugees (WPRs) and the status of Kashmiri women needs to be set right.

-A more palatable proposition would be a Chakma-style lead, offering conditional citizenship with a proviso that confers employment, educational and electoral rights but stops short of granting land rights.
+A more palatable proposition would be a Chakma-style lead, offering conditional citizenship with a proviso that confers employment, educational and electoral rights, but stops short of granting land rights.
 This would heal old wounds without opening new ones and would effectively sidestep the emotive land issue.

 Confusion regarding the rights of women

-Opponents of Article 35A have also made an impassioned plea on behalf of Kashmiri women, claiming the article discriminates against their children, depriving them of permanent resident (PR) status if their mother chooses to marry a non-Kashmiri man or ‘outsider’, thus striking at the very roots of Articles’ 14, 15, 16 and 21 of the Indian constitution.
+Opponents of Article 35A have also made an impassioned plea on behalf of Kashmiri women, claiming that the article discriminates against their children, depriving them of permanent resident (PR) status if their mother chooses to marry a non-Kashmiri man or ‘outsider’, thus striking at the very roots of Articles’ 14, 15, 16 and 21 of the Indian constitution.

-The latest attack by RSS chief Mohan Bhagwat in Jammu, where he stressed that “discriminatory provisions” like Article 35A must go, shows that the clamour for doing away with the article is growing stronger.
-There is a genuine fear that right-win political propaganda could end up undermining what is essentially a key legal right.
+Until then, there is a genuine fear that right-win political propaganda could end up undermining what is essentially a key legal right.

 Twice before, the country’s top court has touched upon the subject, but the present petition is seen as decisive in that the judgment will have several ramifications, not least of all on the coalition in Jammu and Kashmir between two unlikely allies.